nki-radiology/BrainMets/README.md

 <div align="center">

-## A Data-centric Approach to Deep Learning for Brain Metastasis Analysis at MRI
+## A Data-Centric Approach to Deep Learning for Brain Metastasis Analysis at MRI

 </div>

 BrainMets AI is the result of a collaboration between the [Netherlands Cancer Institute](https://www.nki.nl) (NKI) and [Robovision Healthcare](https://www.brainmets.ai).
 This repository gives further insights in how the underlying AI model was trained and the evaluation was performed.
-For more details we would like to refer to the article *"Topff L, et al. A Data-centric Approach to Deep Learning for Brain Metastasis Analysis at MRI.
-Radiology, 2025.
-DOI: 10.1148/radiol.242416"*.
+For more details we would like to refer to the article *"Topff L, Petrychenko L, Jain N, et al. A Data-Centric Approach to Deep Learning for Brain Metastasis Analysis at MRI.
+Radiology.
+2025;315(3):e242416. doi: 10.1148/radiol.242416."*.

 You can try out the BrainMets AI model on our [Test Page](https://testflight.healthcare.robovision.ai/#/ZmyJVF1RCupHEwCZ1WTO), for research purposes only, not for clinical use.